BAE-JI-WANG/bsp-user-manual/source/alertnow/en/user_guide_alertnow_en.md

     +--------------------------------+-----------------------------------------------------------------------------+
     | Region                         | Displays the region where the alert occurred.
     +--------------------------------+-----------------------------------------------------------------------------+
-    | Aggregation Type               | Displays the aggregation type of the alert.
+    | Statistic Type                 | Displays the aggregation type of the alert.
     +--------------------------------+-----------------------------------------------------------------------------+
     | Statistic                      | Displays statistics set value of the alert.
     +--------------------------------+-----------------------------------------------------------------------------+
     | Comparison operator            | Displays the threshold setting comparison operator of the alert.
     +--------------------------------+-----------------------------------------------------------------------------+
-    | Collection Period              | Displays the period of alert collection criteria set in the metric.
+    | Period                         | Displays the period of alert collection criteria set in the metric.
     +--------------------------------+-----------------------------------------------------------------------------+
-    | Measurement Period             | Displays the alert measurement set in the metric.
+    | Datapoint                      | Displays the alert measurement set in the metric.
     +--------------------------------+-----------------------------------------------------------------------------+
     | Message                        | You can check the alert details as a message.
     +--------------------------------+-----------------------------------------------------------------------------+